 - Store vaccines and other medicines in a validated fridge specifically designed for pharmaceutical products.
 Do not use an ordinary domestic fridge.

 - Only use it to store pharmaceutical products.
 Do not store food and clinical specimens alongside vaccines.

 - Maintain the temperature between +2 and +8⁰C.
 Keep the vaccine fridge secure.
 It should only be accessible to authorised practice staff.
 Therefore, keep it locked or in a locked room.

 - Reduce the possibility of accidentally interrupting the electricity supply.
 For example, installing a switchless socket or clearly label the plug with a cautionary notice: ’Do not unplug/switch off’.

 - Use a large enough fridge to allow enough space around the vaccine packages for air to circulate.

 - Keep the fridge clean with no build-up of ice.
-Have a maintenance contract that includes:
+Make sure that you:

 - calibrate the temperature gauge